-In 2017, SGC contracted with the University of California, Los Angeles and the University of California, Berkeley (UCLA-UCB evaluation team) to draft an evaluation plan for assessing the progress and outcomes of Round 1 TCC implementation grants at the neighborhood level.
-In November 2018, the UCLA-UCB evaluation team published an evaluation plan to serve as a guide for evaluating the three TCC Round 1 sites.4
+In 2017, SGC contracted with the University of California, Los Angeles and the University of California, Berkeley ("UCLA-UCB evaluation team") to draft an evaluation plan for assessing the progress and outcomes of Round 1 TCC Implementation Grants at the neighborhood level.
+In November 2018, the "UCLA-UCB evaluation team" published an evaluation plan to serve as a guide for evaluating the three TCC Round 1 sites.4

-After the publication of the Round 1 evaluation plan, the UCLA-UCB evaluation team entered a second contract with SGC to serve as the third-party evaluator in all three Round 1 sites.
-The UCLA Luskin Center for Innovation (LCI) is now the sole contractor in that role and will continue as such for the first five years of TCC Round 1 grant implementation (2019 through 2024).
+After the publication of the Round 1 evaluation plan, the "UCLA-UCB evaluation team" entered a second contract with SGC to serve as the third-party evaluator in all three Round 1 sites.
+As of the writing of this report, the UCLA Luskin Center for Innovation (LCI) serves as the sole contractor in that role.

-For Rounds 2 and 3 of the program, each TCC site selected a third-party evaluator from a list of qualified evaluation technical assistance providers that were preapproved by SGC through an open application process.
-LCI was selected to serve as the evaluator for the Round 2 grant in Northeast Los Angeles (Pacoima) and the Round 3 grant in Stockton.
+For later rounds of the TCC program, grantees were able to contract directly with a third-party evaluator of their choosing, including but not limited to the LCI evaluation team.
+To date, the LCI evaluation team is under contract to serve as the evaluator for the Round 2 grant in the Northeast Los Angeles (Pacoima), the Round 3 grant in Stockton, and the Round 4 grants in South Los Angeles and Stockton.